Are there any prerequisites for the program?

 If you have a lower undergraduate GPA, you might consider taking additional, upper-level science courses.
 While it cannot change your undergraduate GPA if you have completed your degree, it demonstrates that you are a more focused and mature student than your transcripts may reflect.
 Additionally, doing well in these courses demonstrates an upward trend in your grades, and this trend is important to the admissions committee.

-And lastly, if you are applying with an undergraduate GPA of 3.2 or below, I would encourage you to submit a minimum of two evaluation forms from academic sources, preferably in the sciences.
+And lastly, if you are applying with an undergraduate GPA of 3.2 or below, we would encourage you to submit a minimum of two evaluation forms from academic sources, preferably in the sciences.
 This program is academically rigorous and if your GPA is on the low side, references attesting to your ability to handle a tough academic load might be the extra nudge needed for positive consideration by the admissions committee.

 Are interviews part of the selection process?

-No, unfortunately we do not have time to conduct interviews.
+No, we do not conduct interviews.

 When will I hear back from you?
 What’s the timeline for a decision?